Student Right To Know

 In order to determine completion and transfer rates, a group of students called a cohort are identified and tracked.
 The cohort consists of those students taking classes in the fall term, who are enrolled as first-time freshmen, are taking more than 12 quarter hours (full-time designation), and are seeking a degree.

-The completion rate is the total number of students in this cohort who complete an associate degree in three years.
+The completion rate is the total number of students in this cohort who complete a degree within six years.

-The transfer rate is the total number of students in this cohort who transferred to another institution.
+The transfer rate is the total number of students in this cohort who transferred to another institution within six years.

 Georgia Military College also provides the fall-to-fall retention rates as reported to the Integrated Postsecondary Education Data System (IPEDS).